vanioinformatika/easydao/README.md

 # Fields with enumerated vaules
 As of 1.0.9, you can use Java enums for fields with enumerated values.
 You have two choices: regular and irregular enumerations.
 If you use fields with enumerated values, values stored in the database need to be mapped to the corresponding enum value and vica versa.
-EasyDao generates the necessary code for you, however if you use irregular enums you have to comply a few rules.
+EasyDao generates the necessary code for you, however if you use irregular enums you have to comply with a few rules.
 For the details, see the Irregular enumerations section.

 ## Regular enumerations